Shoulder dolly

 A shoulder dolly, also known as moving straps, lifting straps, furniture moving straps, and similar names, is a lifting strap and harness used in transport and logistics which allows moving personnel to distribute the load more evenly on the shoulders and hips so that heavy lifts can be performed with less risk of back injury.
 They are often used in pairs by two people carrying an object between them, and are sometimes used by moving companies.
-In 2019, a shoulder dolly made by a British manufacturer was named as a finalist in Tomorrow’s Health & Safety Awards 2019, which is part of a digital magazine for the British health and safety industry.
+In 2019, a shoulder dolly made by a British manufacturer was named a finalist in Tomorrow’s Health & Safety Awards 2019, which is part of a digital magazine for the British health and safety industry.

-A forearm forklift strap is a somewhat similar device, but places the weight on the forearm instead of shoulder and hips.
+A forearm lifting strap or forearm "forklift" strap is a somewhat similar device but places the weight on the forearm instead of the shoulder and hips.

 Mechanism

 Shoulder dollies can promote proper lifting techniques by encouraging the use of legs for lifting, thereby reducing the risk of injury and back strain.
-They also help utilizing the body's stronger muscle groups and gives better leverage.
+They also help utilize the body's stronger muscle groups and give better leverage.
 According to one source, the leg muscles are less prone to getting tweaked and injured compared to the back due to the additional weight during a lift.